-Donate Today and Support Active Military and Veterans
+Donate Cell Phones to Support Active Military and Veterans

 Take a moment to backup anything you would like to save such as photos, videos and contacts.
 This information will be lost when we erase the phone.

-If you are shipping 10 or more phones, print a pre-paid shipping label by clicking the prepaid button below.
+If you are shipping 10 or more phones, smartphones or devices – print a pre-paid shipping label by clicking the prepaid button below.
 If you are donating less than 10, please help CPFS by paying for your own shipping with the self-paid label, shipping is our largest expense.

-Place the phones flat across the bottom of the box or padded envelope and layer with newspaper or bubblewrap to avoid damage.
+Place the phones, smartphones, and devices flat across the bottom of the box or padded envelope and layer with newspaper or bubblewrap to avoid damage.
 Affix postage or a prepaid waybill in order for your package to reach us.

 Frequently Asked Questions

 Yes.
-If your cell phone has a SIM card, please remove it prior to donating.
+If your cell phone or smart phone has a SIM card, please remove it prior to donating.
 You can also search the internet for “factory reset” with the specific make and model of your phone to receive instructions on wiping away all personal information.

 If you cannot factory reset your device do not worry.
-Our recycling partner is R2:2013 (Responsible Recycling) and NAID AAA certified (National Association for Information Destruction) and follows the Department of Defense standards for wiping hard drives and devices.
+Our recycling partner is R2:2013 (Responsible Recycling) and NAID AAA certified (National Association for Information Destruction) and follows the Department of Defense standards for wiping hard drives, smartphones, cell phones and devices.

-We do not accept laptops or computers of any kind.
+We do not accept laptops or computers of any kind for donation.
 We also do not accept chargers and accessories not in their original packaging.

 We also accept tablets and mp3 players.
 Chargers and accessories are welcome but are not necessary to donate.
 If you have a charger you would like to donate, please keep the original phone and charger together.
 Please do not send instruction manuals.